Digital Technology Assessment Criteria (DTAC)

 Do you use agile ways of working to deliver your product?
 Yes, product development is undertaken in two week sprints in response to user requirements and research insights.

 Do you continuously develop your product?
-Yes, continuous updates are released approximately every 2 weeks.
-Updates may include new features, bug fixes, security patches, and other changes in response to feedback and changes in user needs, clinical evidence, or policy.
-There are mechanisms and appropriate resource in place to identify and respond to feedback, review content, understand user priorities.
+Yes, continuous updates are released approximately every 4 weeks.
+Updates may include new features, bug fixes, security patches, and other changes in response to feedback and changes in user needs, clinical evidence, or policy - these are summarised in our release notes.
+There are mechanisms and appropriate resource in place to identify and respond to feedback, review content, and understand user priorities.

 Do you have a benefits case that includes your objectives and the benefits you will be measuring and have metrics that you are tracking?
-Yes, this can be found here.
+Yes, this can is detailed within our business case template.

 Does this product meet with NHS Cloud First Strategy?
-Does this product meet the NHS Internet First Policy?
 Yes.
 Concentric Health advocates a cloud first approach (all current deployments are cloud deployments).

 Are common components and patterns in use?
 Yes, common components such as the Common User Interface patient banner are used, and data patterns such as the FHIR patient demographic lookup.
-Integration of further common components such as the NHS FHIR PDS and NHS Login are currently in progress.
+Integration with national infrastructure such as NHSmail login and the NHS FHIR PDS API (demographics search) are in place.

 Do you provide a Service Level Agreement to all customers purchasing the product?
-Yes, a service level agreement of 99.9% uptime or above is offered to all healthcare organisations.
+Yes, our application support and service level agreements (SLAs) page details these across system availability, integration monitoring, and issue resolution.

 Do you report to customers on your performance with respect to support, system performance (response times) and availability (uptime) at a frequency required by your customers?
-Yes, uptime reporting is made available to customers.
-A template report is shown here.
+Yes, uptime reporting is made available to customers via our status page.